aliabdou92019/ecommerce-fullstack-app/README.md

 ## 📄 License

-This project was developed for **academic and educational purposes** as part of a university course at Helwan National University.
+This project was developed for **academic and educational purposes** as part of a "Python & R" course at Helwan National University.

 ---